---

 We use asynchronous messaging for inter-division communication:

-- **Event-driven architecture** - Divisions publish events, other divisions subscribe
+- **Event-driven architecture**: divisions publish events, other divisions subscribe

-- **Schema registry** - All event schemas are versioned and validated
+- **Schema registry**: all event schemas are versioned and validated

-- **No direct API calls between divisions** - This prevents coupling and cascading failures
+- **No direct API calls between divisions**: this prevents coupling and cascading failures

 If HMD Payments processes a payment, it publishes a `payment.completed` event.
 HMD Developments' product can subscribe to that event.
 Neither division knows about the other's internal implementation.